Three tips to keep your property secure.

 2020-11-11 blog-images 61

-Each year one in every 36 homes experiences a burglary.
-While you cannot live your life worrying about someone breaking in, there are a few things you can do to catch an intruder who breaks into your home.
+In 2022, there were almost 900,000 burglaries reported in the US or approximately 1 in every 270 homes.
+While you cannot live your life worrying about someone breaking in, there are a few things you can do to enhance your home’s security and catch any intruder who breaks into your home.

-One of the best ways to catch burglars is to use a home security system.
-A home without a security system is 300 percent more likely to be broken into.
-Your home security system can catch a burglar in several different ways:
+One of the best ways to catch burglars is to use a professionally monitored home security system.
+A home without a security system is 60 percent less likely to be broken into.
+Getting a home security system professionally installed can help with protecting you and your assets, as well as deter criminal intent, in several different ways:

 If you are looking to catch any potential burglars looking to enter your home, be sure to use a home security system.